Wharley01/blog/README.md

 # Blog

-This i n example blog built with Path and Vuejs
+This is an example blog built with Path and Vuejs

 ## Configure database